OpenSecuritySummit/oss-website/content/tracks/2020/mini-summits/dec/secure-by-scenario/secure-by-scenario-data-breach-at-the-north-pole.md

 ---
-title        : "Secure by Scenario - Data breach at the North Pole" track        : Secure by Scenario type         : working-session topics       :
+title        : Secure by Scenario - Data breach at the North Pole track        : Secure by Scenario type         : working-session topics       :